Free website audit · a plan and a fair price built around your business · no lock-in

 2. They land on a menu page with prices, sections, photos.
 No third-party "platform fee" pop-up, no rival takeaway suggested at the top, no upsell to Plus subscription.

 3. They tap an item to add to basket.
-Basket lives in a slide-out panel — quantity, modifiers (no onion / extra cheese), running total.
+Basket lives in a slide-out panel, quantity, modifiers (no onion / extra cheese), running total.
 No page reloads.

 5. Order lands in your kitchen.
 Printed automatically if you have a receipt printer, or shown on a tablet on the wall.
-You hit "accept" — customer gets a text message with an estimated time of arrival.
+You hit "accept", customer gets a text message with an estimated time of arrival.
 Stripe funds settle to your account on the standard 2-business-day cycle.

 6. Customer data lives in your TicketWave HQ dashboard.
 Name, phone, address, order history.
 Exportable as CSV any time.
 Yours, not Deliveroo's.

-What's in the box
+What is in the box

 Features that come with the ordering module.

-• Full menu management — sections, items, modifiers, photos, allergy flags.
+• Full menu management, sections, items, modifiers, photos, allergy flags.
 Edit in the TicketWave HQ dashboard, live on your site within a minute (no re-publish, no Wix-style "save and republish" delay).

-• Order types — collection, delivery, table-ordering with QR codes.
+• Order types, collection, delivery, table-ordering with QR codes.
 Configurable per item (eg. some items collection-only).

-• Delivery zone — set your postcode area or a polygon on a map.
+• Delivery zone, set your postcode area or a polygon on a map.
 Customer's address auto-checked at checkout; out-of-zone orders surface a "collection only" fallback rather than a hard error.

-• Kitchen view — running order queue with accept / reject / mark-ready buttons.
+• Kitchen view, running order queue with accept / reject / mark-ready buttons.
 Works on a tablet, your phone, or a thermal receipt printer if you have one.

-• Customer SMS notifications — order received, order accepted (with ETA), order on the way, order arrived.
+• Customer SMS notifications, order received, order accepted (with ETA), order on the way, order arrived.
 Optional, configurable per stage.

-• Repeat orders — customers who order twice get an automatic "Order again — your usual" tile on their next visit.
+• Repeat orders, customers who order twice get an automatic "Order again, your usual" tile on their next visit.
 Drives loyalty without the platform-style retention emails.

-• Stripe-direct payments — your Stripe account, your settlement, your refund control.
+• Stripe-direct payments, your Stripe account, your settlement, your refund control.
 TicketWave HQ never holds your funds.

-• Tips on by default — UK customers tip on average 8% when prompted; turn on or off per location.
+• Tips on by default, UK customers tip on average 8% when prompted; turn on or off per location.

 How the integration works technically

-API mode — best for SEO, best for speed.
+API mode, best for SEO, best for speed.

 The ordering module uses the API integration pattern: your UK Web Marketing site server-fetches your menu from the TicketWave HQ system at build time (and revalidates on edit), then renders it as native HTML.
 That means Google can crawl every dish (good for "[your area] [your cuisine]" search), the page loads sub-second (no JavaScript framework boot, no widget hydration), and the order flow itself is a thin interactive island that loads only when the visitor opens the basket.

 The trade-off vs. the simpler iframe approach: every menu edit triggers a tiny rebuild on your UK Web Marketing site (~5 seconds).
-The benefit: you keep all the SEO equity for menu items, you don't pay for a clunky iframe-style "loading…" flash, and the customer never sees the technical seam between UK Web Marketing and TicketWave HQ.
+The benefit: you keep all the SEO equity for menu items, you do not pay for a clunky iframe-style "loading..." flash, and the customer never sees the technical seam between UK Web Marketing and TicketWave HQ.
 Unfamiliar with these terms?
 The glossary has plain-English definitions.

 Onboarding timeline